Learnosity/learnosity-sdk-java/REFERENCE.md

 2.)
 Add a directory to your maven project to build the file-based repository into (e.g. ./learnosity-sdk-repo)

 3.)
-Install the learnosity SDK with maven into that directory by running the following (modify locations as appropriate):
+Install the Learnosity SDK with maven into that directory by running the following (modify locations as appropriate):
 ```bash
 mvn deploy:deploy-file -DgroupId=learnositysdk -DartifactId=learnositysdk -Dversion=0.16.3 -Durl=file:./learnosity-sdk-repo/ -DrepositoryId=learnosity-sdk-repo -DupdateReleaseInfo=true -Dfile=/home/temp/learnositysdk-0.16.3.jar -DpomFile=/home/temp/pom.xml
 ```